smartiniOnGitHub/cloudevent.js/README.md

   { ...ceCommonOptionsStrict, datacontenttype: 'application/xml' }, // use common strict options, but set strict mode to true ceCommonExtensions
 )
-assert(ceFullStrictOtherContentType !== null)
-assert(ceFullStrictOtherContentType.isStrict)
-// create an instance with data as a string, but not strict (to validate it even in strict mode) const ceFullTextData = new CloudEvent('5/no-strict-text-data', ceNamespace, ceServerUrl,
+// create an instance with data as a string, but not strict (to validate later in strict mode if needed) const ceFullTextData = new CloudEvent('5/no-strict-text-data', ceNamespace, ceServerUrl,